Donegal man swims a ten mile dangerous stretch of water between Tory Island and the mainland for charity.

-Setting out from Portdown Pier at 1.30pm he arrived in Magheraroarty just after 8.00 pm where he was greeted ashore by family and friends.
+Setting out at 1.30pm he arrived in Magheraroarty just after 8.00 pm where he was greeted ashore by family and friends.

 The swim took 6 hours, 11 minutes and 29 seconds beating the previous record of 6 hours 45 minutes set by Belfast man Jack McClelland in 1968 (despite the fact that report refers to 1964).
 Jack was also at Magheraroarty to congratulate Henry on his success.